MRPT/mrpt/apps/graphslam-engine/README.txt

 	  true in the .ini file

 	+ Node/Edge registration decider classes to be used.
-If not specified the default CFixedIntervalsNRD, CICPGoodnessERD are used.
+If not specified the default CFixedIntervalsNRD, CICPCriteriaERD are used.

 Sample calls to the graphslam-engine application are given below: